How to Extract Meeting Action Items into Notion Tasks Automatically (Mac, 2026)

 During the meeting, whenever a to-do comes up, you write "who, what, by when" in the Action Items field.
 A reusable Notion meeting template means you don't rebuild it every time.

-It's reliable, but writing while staying focused on the meeting is harder than it sounds, and the manual effort remains.
-"Run the meeting and take perfect notes" rarely lasts in practice.
+It's reliable, but writing while staying focused on the meeting is harder than it sounds, and the manual effort doesn't go away.
+"Run the meeting and take perfect notes" rarely lasts past the first busy week.

 Notion has an "AI Meeting Notes" feature that handles transcription, summarization, and action-item extraction all at once.
 Record the call, and the AI picks up lines like "Tanaka, by next week..." as to-dos and lists them out.